Papers for TOPLAS must be of high quality and must fall within the scope of the journal. The scope of the journal includes, but is not limited to:

 If a paper is rejected from TOPLAS but makes an interesting contribution, we offer authors the option of having the reviews forwarded to the editor-in-chief of a more appropriate journal for an expedited review process.

 Journal-first publication with presentation at partner conferences.
 TOPLAS has partnerships that allow TOPLAS papers to be presented at various conferences.
 These conferences currently include POPL, PLDI, OOPSLA, and ECOOP.
 Authors interested in such a presentation must indicate this clearly in their cover letter and identify the conference of interest.
 This “journal-first” option is available only for work that has not been previously presented at a conference.
 The TOPLAS reviewers, along with the conference program chair, will decide whether a conference presentation is merited.
 To be considered for presentation, papers must be submitted at least three months before the official conference submission deadline, to allow enough time for minor revisions.

 Please read ACM's policies on these issues:

-- You must submit your paper using ACM manuscript central.
+- You must submit your paper using ACM Manuscript Central.
 (If you need an account, select "create an account" in the very top right corner.)

 - Submissions should take the form of full papers with appropriate citations.
 In the digital library, you may also include supplemental materials such as implementations, test programs, and source data, if your submission is accepted.

-- Your submission should adhere to the ACM polices on prior publication, including correct citations of your own and other prior work.
+- Your submission should adhere to the ACM policies on prior publication, including correct citations of your own and other prior work.
 Your submission must include a cover letter documenting where any prior version of the submitted material may have appeared, whether it be a thesis, workshop, conference, or journal publication.